December 18, 2013

 A few years ago, SAE noticed that some of the SAE EMC standards were, for the most part, technically identical to some equivalent CISPR and ISO (international) standards.
 This became a concern of SAE as they do not want to get into copyright conflicts with the international standards bodies.
 Therefore, the SAE EMC committee was given the directive to start withdrawing any SAE standards which were technically identical to an international standard.

 How did this similarity of SAE and International standards come to happen?

-Many of the same experts involved in the SAE EMC committee in the United States are also involved with at the International Standards development level (CISPR and ISO standards).
+Many of the same experts involved in the SAE EMC committee in the United States are also involved at the International Standards development level (CISPR and ISO standards).
 During meetings at the international level, the need to develop a standard to address a particular field issue may be discussed.
-If an SAE standard which addressed the issue already existed, then the international standards committee would use the SAE standard as the basis for development of a new CISPR or ISO standard.
+If an SAE standard that addressed the issue already existed, then the international standards committee would use the SAE standard as the basis for the development of a new CISPR or ISO standard.
 Although the process to publish the international standard would take several years, the two standards (SAE and International) would eventually become very similar.

-What is the long term benefit of using international standards over the SAE standards?
+What is the long-term benefit of using international standards over the SAE standards?

-Although it may seem like a burden to purchase a more expensive CISPR or ISO standard, the use of the international standards does have its benefits.
+Although it may seem like a burden to purchase a more expensive CISPR or ISO standard, the use of international standards does have its benefits.
 The test methods used to evaluate the EMC performance of vehicles (and vehicle modules) should be similar around the world to assure consistent performance.
-Products initially developed for sale in the North American market may also be more easily marketed worldwide when tested against the international standards.
+Products initially developed for sale in the North American market may also be more easily marketed worldwide when tested against international standards.

 Do you have any questions about EMC Standard Changes, EMC Testing, or other related topics?
 Please share your comments or questions below and this week’s expert, Craig Fanning, will get back to you as soon as possible.